Steane Kremerskothen

 Steane Kremerskothen is a former Australian rules football player from Tasmania, Australia.

-Kremerskothen holds the record for number of games played at the top level of regional and statewide football in Tasmania.
-He played 49 games for Launceston Football Club, 61 with Clarence Football Club, and 242 with North Launceston Football Club for a total of 352 senior appearances.
+Kremerskothen holds the games record at the top level of regional/statewide football in Tasmania, with 352 games (49 games for Launceston, 61 with Clarence, and 242 with North Launceston).
 Kremerskothen was the captain of the North Launceston team that won the 1995 TFL Statewide League Grand Final.